Rohan-Swift/Bangalore-Auto-Metre-Fare-Calculation/README.md

 ## Getting Started

-A simple Flutter Application to calculate an estimate of the meter fare in bangalore autos
+A simple Flutter Application to calculate an estimate of the meter fare in Bangalore autos

 Next feature: